 Below are valuable questions about wrongful death claims that we have repeatedly been asked over the years by clients.

 Wrongful death or accidental death lawsuits are meant to compensate those family members left behind after a fatal accident.
 The family members are also hurt because they relied on the decedent for financial and emotional support.
-The death may be the result of a murder, reckless driving, a negligent or careless act.
+A wrongful death may be the result of a murder, reckless driving, or a negligent or careless act.
 It may also be caused by medical malpractice, or many other causes.
 We can help you determine if you have a viable claim.